TF Redleg and Iraqi Soldiers Conduct Artillery Training

-Iraqi Air Force Staff Maj.
-Gen. Abbas Fadel Damer, the commander of Al Asad Air Base (AAAB), addresses the Iraqi army field artillerymen during a ceremony at AAAB, on Oct.
+Iraqi army field artillerymen assigned to 105th Artillery Battalion, participate in a ceremony following a joint life fire exercise at Al Asad Air Base, Iraq, on Oct.
 26, 2023.
 The ceremony celebrated the successful completion of U.S. and Iraq joint artillery training in support of the Combined Joint Task Force - Operation Inherent Resolve's mission in the enduring defeat of Daesh.
 (U.S. Army photo by 2nd Lt.
 Daphney Black)

 |Date Taken: